Warning: Trying to access array offset on true in /home/shermand/www/www/wp-content/themes/hybrid/library/functions/styles.php on line 77

 Unfortunately, I’ve got a ton of stuff to do this week, or I’d write a longer note on the Chicago strike.
 But please read Dana Goldstein’s blog entry today, which has a useful thumbnail history of teachers unions.
 A few notes: 1.
 Politics of public-employee unions.
 While Matthew Yglesias is correct that the politics of […]

-A few weeks ago, my summer class and I discussed teacher evaluations–the first paper for the class uses value-added measures in teacher evaluations as the case under discussion.1 This undergraduate class serves both several teacher-education programs and also the university’s general-education curriculum, and one of the students who is not in teacher education asked how […]
+A few weeks ago, my summer class and I discussed teacher evaluations–the first paper for the class uses value-added measures in teacher evaluations as the case under discussion. ((I am teaching the schools-and-society course in a six-week session: it’s intense, and because of that the class is smaller than the ten-week sections we are offering […]

 From John Biro, University of Florida chapter president of the United Faculty of Florida: Dear Colleague, Before the Administration imposes the draconian budget cuts it claims are unavoidable, it owes the faculty answers to these questions: 1.
 Why, instead of imposing a hiring freeze, is it continuing with extensive hiring?
 Today’s Chronicle of Higher Education […]